Gaming (VR)

 Apple Arcade launches this week, coming to devices running the iOS 13 beta today, September 17, and to everyone else two days later.

-The new subscription service starts with a one-month free trial, then costs $4.99 per month.
-Apple Arcade works across the company's product portfolio, including on the iPhone, iPad, Mac and Apple TV.
-There are around 50 games available now, and Apple promises over 100 by winter.
+The new subscription service begins with a one-month free trial, followed by a monthly cost of $4.99.
+Apple Arcade works across the company's product portfolio, including on the iPhone, iPad, Mac, and Apple TV.
+There are approximately 50 games available now, and Apple promises over 100 by the end of winter.

 Read More: